The Ghost of a Flea: Reception

+Provenance

-ProvenanceThe Ghost of a Flea was purchased by Varley around 1820, and later passed to his son Albert Varley.
+The Ghost of a Flea was purchased by Varley around 1820, and later passed to his son Albert Varley.
 A label on the reverse of the canvas states that the panel was sold by Albert in February 1878, a fact confirmed by an inscription written by the poet and artist William Bell Scott (1811–1890) on the inside back cover of the Blake-Varley Sketchbook which reads, "I have since getting this book [in 1870], bought the painting of the "Ghost" of the Flea, from Mr Varley of Oakley St. Chelsea, son of John Varley".
-On 14 July 1892 it was sold at Sotheby's to W. Graham Robertson for £10.50.
+On 14 July 1892, it was sold at Sotheby's to W. Graham Robertson for £10.50.

 It was first exhibited at Carfax, Oxford, in 1906.
 In preparation for this showing, the panel was partially cleaned of dust.
 It was further treated when the exhibition ended by Stanley Littlejohn (1877–1917), who, in the words of the Blake collector W. Graham Robertson, lifted "the veil of darkness...from it without any impairing of the surface, and the picture now appears exactly as described by Allan Cunningham.
 The colours, though deep, are clear and brilliant; the gold, used to heighten the lights, shines with its old power, and on the floor, between the feet of the striding."
 It was first displayed at the Tate on loan in 1913, and donated to the gallery by Robertson in 1948.
-The sketch on paper, along with several other of Blake's drawings and watercolours, had been donated to the gallery in 1940 by Miss Alice G.E.
-Carthew.
+The sketch, along with several other of Blake's drawings and watercolours, had been donated to the gallery in 1940 by Alice G. E. Carthew.